Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 ### Dense 4 node chassis - Gigabyte or Intel chassis
 > Apollo 2000 compute nodes are not currently supported by CSM

-River compute nodes are typically in a 2U chassis that contains 4 compute nodes.
+Air-cooled compute nodes are typically in a 2U chassis that contains 4 compute nodes.
 Each of the compute nodes in the chassis gets its own row in the HMN tab, plus a parent row.

 The value of the SourceParent field is used to group together the 4 nodes that are contained withing the same chassis, and it is used to reference another row in the SHCD HMN table.
 The referenced SourceParent row is used to determine the rack slot that the compute nodes in occupy.
 * The SourceParent row can be a Chassis Management Controller which can be used to control devices underneath it.
 This device typically will have a connection to the HMN.
 A Gigabyte CMC is an example of a CMC.
 If a CMC is not connected to the HMN network, this will prevent CSM services from managing that device.